 You may feel crazy, but you're on to something.
 Life does not work the way you were told to expect it to work.
 There are three kinds of people: those who think they run the place by slave-driving others, those who feel dragged around on invisible leashes, and those who shape reality directly.
 The biggest secret is that no one is in charge of the big picture, so life is not a set of goals laid before you but a game that you can and must choose to play your way.

 Mental illness is a term that bothers me, though I know the suffering is quite real.
 To me, this "illness" is just how humans react to this kind of world once they can really feel it.
 Depression and anxiety are a natural part of waking up to the reality of The Grand Game, and with emotional intelligence and an iron will they can be surmounted, reduced to manageable levels, or honored as great teachers.
 This is possible through understanding of the context of our shared predicament and self-empowerment through shifts of perspective and changes of behavior.

 In this game, as in all games, one can decide how hard it is to play.
 Are you ready to take the controls, at long last?

-Thank you for reading, and listening, and spending some time here.
-I'm just a voice transmitting to everywhere from anywhere.
+Thank you spending some time here.
+I'm just a voice transmitting to everywhere from anywhere but I appreciate your kind attention and I hope you find something you need here.
 I'm not so different from you so the details are irrelevant.
 We're all in this together, walking each other back to that point of view at the heart of it all where the game at last makes sense, or at least gives us a damn good laugh.

 I've just realized something.
 That damn good laugh when we finally get the cosmic joke may indeed be the point!
 Let's try to make it a priority.